input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ***Risk:*** An adversary can anchor their chain by having one of its later blocks boosted, resulting in honest blocks being rolled back.

 ***Scenario.*** It currently is round $r$ and a certificate was created in round $r - 1$ for a block at least $U + L$ slots in the past that is also the common prefix of the honest and adversarial chains.
 The honest parties lengthen one fork by $m \ge 0$ blocks to the next candidate for voting (i.e., the newest block on that fork that is at least $L$ slots old) and the adversarial parties similarly lengthen a separate fork by $k \ge 0$ blocks before slot $r \cdot U - U - L$ and by $n \ge 0$ blocks subsequently.
-If the adversarial chain is revealed to the honest parties at slot $r \cdot U = L$ and if the adversarial chain is longer (i.e., $k + n \gt m$), then all parties will extend the adversarial chain and then next voting committee will boost the adversarial chain, causing the $m$ honest blocks to be rolled back.
+If the adversarial chain is revealed to the honest parties at slot $r \cdot U = L$ and if the adversarial chain is longer (i.e., $k + n > m$), then all parties will extend the adversarial chain and then next voting committee will boost the adversarial chain, causing the $m$ honest blocks to be rolled back.

 ![Adversarial chain receives boost](/img/adversarial-chain-receives-boost-variant.diagram.png)